It is the rule in life that the more certain we appear about something, the less we know about it.

 F. Scott Fitzgerald

-Sadly we expect people to be motivated I’m vacuum.
+Sadly we expect people to be motivated I’m a vacuum.
 It’s wishful thinking.
 It just doesn’t happen.

 Easier said than done.
 You need to work hard yourself to keep your team motivated and focused on the right things.